About La Digue Island

 This gorgeous island lies next to Mahe & Praslin and has some of the most amazing beaches in the world.
 Every day, countless people journey to this island to get married or explore its beauty.
 And, they often leave with some amazing memories and photographs as well.

 I am one of those countless people and in this article, I am going to cover all the best aspects of this island.
 So, if you ever plan to visit La Digue, then this is your go-to guide for all the details.
+Also, you can check out our Seychelles complete guide for information on this amazing country.

 How To Reach